Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 Presentation “Studying agricultural machines”

-Target: the formation of generalized ideas about agricultural machinery facilitating the work of people; expansion of ideas about the device of some types of technology.
+Target: formation of generalized ideas about agricultural machinery, making people's work easier; expansion of ideas about the structure of certain types of equipment.

 The giant ship does not sail on the sea

-The field will pass - the harvest will be harvested.
-(Combine)
+The field will pass and the harvest will be reaped.
+(Harvester)

 Digs, digs, loosens the earth.
 (Plow)

-And across the field on your feet.
+And across the field on my feet.
 (Harrow)

 A cow walks in the field